14 Adaptogen-Packed Snacks and Drinks You Should Try Right Now

 Holistic nutritionist Celeste Perez teamed up with ice cream food scientist Adrienne Borlongan to create this sparkling drink loaded with adaptogens in three flavors: Pretty Balanced (white peach and lemon verbena with added moringa and ashwaghanda), Pretty Happy (passion fruit, cacao, and vanilla with rhodiola root), and Pretty Bright (yuzu and ginger with reishi mushroom).
 They also happen to be legitimately delicious, and make for a great alternative to the glut of assuredly-not good-for-you sodas out there.

-Last year, beloved tea brand Numi dipped its toes into the hot chocolate category with four organic blends, including this one with chaga mushrooms mixed with fair trade cacao, coconut sugar, cinnamon, vanilla bean, and pink Himalayan sea salt.
+A couple years ago, beloved tea brand Numi dipped its toes into the hot chocolate category with four organic blends, including this one with chaga mushrooms mixed with fair trade cacao, coconut sugar, cinnamon, vanilla bean, and pink Himalayan sea salt.
 Chagas are packed with antioxidants that boost your immune system and fight inflammation, and the mushrooms have been shown to prevent and fight cancer.
 The paleo friendly adaptogenic chocolate powder can be mixed with hot water or milk, and creates a creamy, decadent drink.